Dr. Glenn B. Gregorio

 Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA)

-FISHERY SECTOR SHOWS PROMISE BUT MORE INTEGRATED INFRASTRUCTURE SUPPORT IS NEEDED.
-The positive growth in the fishery sector could be further maximized with improved logistics and transport system to increase competitiveness.
-For years, the Philippines would benefit from sustained investments on integrated infrastructure system that lowers production and transportation costs across the different supply chains related to the fisheries management areas (FMAs) in the country.
-Of urgent concern is the need to enjoin private sector’s investment in cold storage facilities where various technological adaptations may be applied given that various designs have been made by more advanced countries on this aspect.
-This is priority given that the fishing communities remain to be among the impoverished sectors in the country.
+Point 2: FISHERY SECTOR SHOWS PROMISE BUT MORE INTEGRATED INFRASTRUCTURE SUPPORT IS NEEDED.
+Once again, we have noted the positive growth in the fishery sector that could be further maximized with improved logistics and transport system to increase the competitiveness of the sector.
+For years, the Philippines would benefit from investments on integrated infrastructure system that lowers production and transportation costs across the different supply chains related to the fisheries management areas (FMAs) in the country.
+Of urgent concern is the need to enjoin the private sector’s investment in cold storage facilities where the Philippines may apply various technological adaptations of designs made by more advanced countries.
+We believe that this need is very urgent given that the fishing communities remain among the most impoverished sectors in the country.

-AS NATURAL HAZARDS AND OTHER DISRUPTIONS ARE BECOMING COMMONPLACE, THE AGRICULTURE SECTOR NEEDS TO TRANSFORM AS RESILIENT SYSTEMS.
-Given the significant impact of typhoons and floods to the crop sector as experienced in 2020 or even in the years prior, agricultural farming systems must be resilient.
+Point 3: AS NATURAL HAZARDS AND OTHER DISRUPTIONS ARE BECOMING COMMONPLACE, WE NEED TO TRANSFORM AGRICULTURE SECTOR AS RESILIENT SYSTEMS.
+Given the significant impact of typhoons and floods to the crop sector as experienced in 2020 or even in the years prior, we are joining the chorus on the need for more resilient agricultural farming systems.
 This clearly requires increased percentage of Filipino farmers having internalized a decision-support system that would make them more agile and effective in responding to natural hazards and other potential external disruptions like the COVID-19 pandemic.
 These include improved access to climatic and weather data, stress-tolerant crop varieties, good agricultural practices, crop insurance system, extension system and modern technological support, and innovative financial capital.

-LIVESTOCK AND POULTRY SECTORS NEED SYSTEMIC, LONG-TERM INTERVENTIONS TO MAKE IT SUSTAINABLE.
-As threats like the COVID-19 pandemic and a string of zoonotic diseases remain, comprehensive evaluation using One Health/EcoHealth framework is needed to operationalize how the livestock and poultry sector could achieve its triple bottom line of profit, people, and planet.
-Specifically, support is needed for improved access to better surveillance system, integrated biosecurity measures, and technology-based operation system.
-Consumers are likewise enjoined to be more aware and supportive of livestock and poultry products that conform with higher quality standards.
+Point 4: LIVESTOCK AND POULTRY SECTORS NEED SYSTEMIC, LONG-TERM INTERVENTIONS TO MAKE IT SUSTAINABLE.
+As threats like the COVID-19 pandemic and a string of zoonotic diseases persist, we call for a more comprehensive evaluation using One Health/EcoHealth framework to operationalize how the livestock and poultry sector could achieve its triple bottom line: profit, people, and planet.
+Specifically, support is needed for improved access to better surveillance system, integrated biosecurity measures, and technology-based operation system (i.e., tunnel-vent technology), among others.
+To further induce this, we call on the consumers to be more aware and supportive to livestock and poultry products that observed higher quality standards.